Capsule 7

 Interactivity Type: Interactive

-Interactivity Level: Medium
+Interactivity Level: High

 Intended End-User Role: Learner (Master’s students , final year Bachelor’s students)